Who We Are

-Employers can use BCL to post internship and job availabilities, view student and alumni resumes, register for the semiannual Internship and Job Fairs, and sign up for information tables, on-campus recruiting events, and mock interviews.
+Employers can use Handshake to post internship and job availabilities, view student and alumni resumes, register for internship and job fairs, as well as sign up for informational booths, on-campus recruiting events, and mock interviews.

 Social media is a part of networking.
 Networking is the process of establishing relationships with people, exchanging information and ideas, and working together for future mutually beneficial exchanges.